CodeCraftKJ/ShoppingPage/README.md

 # FASHION - Fashion Web Layout

-FASHION is a responsive fashion web layout that showcases beautiful graphics designed in Figma.
+FASHION is a responsive fashion web layout that showcases beautiful graphics taken from the [Shopping Website](https://www.figma.com/community/file/1135871952737326157/Shopping-Website) Figma community file.
 It includes buttons, inputs, and a sign-in button to provide a visually appealing and user-friendly interface.

 ## Prerequisites